indrareddy15/React/CRIO/class/src/Components/React.md

 ## 4. What are Components in React

-    - In Vennila JavaScript creating a resuable components is very difficult.
+    - In Vanilla JavaScript creating a reusable components is very difficult.
-    - components are small snnipets of code put together to make APP easier
+    - components are small snippets of code put together to make APP easier
     - Component is one of the core building blocks of React
     - React supports two types of architecture:
         - **Class-based**.